Skip to main content

 A glossary can clarify language, but it is not always the final legal meaning in every scenario.
 Keep the pack compact and practical so ops, finance, product, and engineering can use it under pressure.

-Document precedence explicitly in the pack.
+Document precedence explicitly in your glossary.
 If documents conflict, state the hierarchy your team follows.
 For example, contract materials may define an order of precedence, and applicable statute, rule, or regulation can control when in conflict.

 Validate terms with a sampled transaction trace, not a meeting.
 Follow a sample from request to provider reference to internal record to reconciliation export, and confirm that the labels stay consistent end to end.